Perry: “A Lot” of Democrats Voted in Iowa Caucuses

-Perry came in fifth in last night’s Iowa contest, and said he headed back to Texas to “reassess” his presidential campaign.
+Perry came in fifth in last night’s Iowa contest, and said he was headed back to Texas to “reassess” his presidential campaign.
 Then late this morning, Perry tweeted that he was continuing on to South Carolina.
-The announcement came minutes after the news that Minnesota Republican Michele Bachmann was dropping out of the race.

 Rick Perry: I just said I was going to reassess last night.
 I reassessed.
 We’re headed to New Hampshire and South Carolina.

 Reporter: Were you on a run this morning when you decided?